Here is the beginning of One Little Word. Enjoy!

 “To be honest, I don’t know much about this stuff,” I admitted.
 Before Mrs. Sharp could go for the kill, I kept going.
 “My boyfriend knows more.”

-I couldn’t even deflect Mrs. Sharp’s stern look with a disarming comment like I usually would.
-My mind was a blank, just the word gay rattling around in my head.
+I couldn’t even deflect Mrs. Sharp’s stern look with a charming comment as I usually would.
+My mind felt almost blank, only the word ‘gay’ rattling around in my head.